Welcome to our Online Shop

 We take great care in shipping you your pots, and they will be shipped out 1-5 days after your purchase (usually on the faster side).
 You may return anything you’re not happy with; we will refund you the price of the pot, and you are responsible for all shipping charges.

-If you finish a transaction during the sale and decide to return and make another purchase we will consolidate your order and it may be possible to refund some of your shipping charges.
+If you finish a transaction during the sale and decide to make another purchase we will consolidate your order and it may be possible to refund some of your shipping charges.

-*International customers, please note that a $40 flat shipping rate will be applied to your order.
+INTERNATIONAL CUSTOMERS, please note that a $80 flat shipping rate will be applied to your order.
 We will find the least expensive method of shipping and then either refund or charge you the remainder after we ship the pots.
+Unfortunately, due to COVID, we have found that international shipping times are often quite long, from 2-5 weeks.

-We have a few online sales each year.
+We have several online sales each year.
 Sign our mailing list to stay up to date about the next one.